MCT oil C8 vs C10 vs coconut oil: which fatty acid actually matters

 Chain length defines the pharmacology

-Ketogenic response by fatty acid type
+Ketogenic response by fatty-acid type

 Why coconut oil is not the same product

-Athletic performance: limited support
+Athletic performance: little support

 Sources

 - Henderson ST, Vogel JL, Barr LJ, et al. "Study of the ketogenic agent AC-1202 in mild to moderate Alzheimer's disease: a randomized, double-blind, placebo-controlled, multicenter trial."
-Nutr Metab (Lond).
-2009;6:31.
-PMID: 19664276.
+Nutrition & Metabolism, 2009;6:31.
+PMID 19664276.